Skip to content

 1. Open your workflow

-2. Toggle “Auto-deploy on push” to ON
+2. Toggle “Auto-deploy on push” and Save your workflow

 Now every push to your selected branch triggers the workflow automatically.